aflin/rampart/docs/source/sql-set.rst

 locale
 """"""
     Can be used to change the locale that Texis uses.
 This will impact the display of dates if using names, as well as the meaning of the character classes in REX expressions, so ``\alpha`` will be correct.
-    Also with the correct locale set (and OS support), Metamorph will work case insensitively correctly (with mono-byte character sets and Texis version 5 or earlier; see ``textsearchmode`` for UTF-8/Unicode and version 6 or later support).
+Also with the correct locale set (and OS support), Metamorph will work case insensitively correctly (see ``textsearchmode`` for UTF-8/Unicode).

 indirectcompat